 This article contains information about Coordinate Reference Systems (CRS) or Spatial Reference Systems (SRS) and about their usage in MapTiler Engine.
 You can read some general information about CRS in this article.

 Each properly georeferenced map needs a valid Coordinate Reference System defined.
 There are thousands of coordinate systems, but the most frequently used one is WGS84.
 The geodata from national geospatial agencies usually come in the local coordinate system, like for example Ordnance Survey from the United Kingdom, using EPSG:27700.

 Setting the CRS in MapTiler Engine

-After opening your source file, if it contains embedded geodata, MapTiler Desktop will automatically load it.
+After opening your source file, if it contains embedded geodata, MapTiler Engine will automatically load it.
 In case the file does not contain any geodata, the dialog for choosing a coordinate system should pop up.
 Just input the EPSG code or the name of the desired CRS, choose it from the list of results, and click on the "SET" button to save your choice.

 MapTiler Engine also allows to load the CRS from an external file or to specify it manually.

 Loading the CRS from a file

 To load the CRS from a file, click on the "Modify or load from file" option from the "Coordinates" menu and navigate to the file in the file dialog.
 Typically used extensions are: .prj, .srs, .txt.

 To open the coordinate system search dialog, click on the "Find coordinate systems" option from the "Coordinates" menu.